 I made my final choice when I was in my last year at school.
 Before that I had asked myself a lot of times what I wanted to do when I left school.
 A few years ago, it was difficult to give a definite answer as I changed my mind too often.
 One day I wanted to be a film director, the next day I thought there was no better job than that of a journalist.
 My father suggested that I should study humanities at a more profound level than I was expected to do them at school.
 And his arguments were convincing.

 There is no doubt that learning even one foreign language is a hard job.
-That’s why quite a number of people lose heart and give up even though they understand the importance of foreign languages in the modem fast moving world.
+That’s why quite a number of people lose heart and give up even though they understand the importance of foreign languages in the modern fast moving world.
 It’s evident that those who speak foreign languages have many more job opportunities as all sorts of diplomatic, business and cultural contacts involve the use of foreign languages.
 English is the major language of communication in such areas as science, computer technology, mass entertainment and international tourism.
 I find any of these jobs interesting and attractive.

 I understand that once you have chosen this profession you must be prepared to work really hard and systematically.
 I also realise that it is difficult to learn to communicate in a foreign language if you are not a sociable and easy-going person.